catgriffin85/pp3-survey-results/README.md

 * Line two: 34 people divided by 91 total entries = 37%.
 * Line three: 32 people divided by 91 total entries = 35%

-All % displayed in the survey results are correct.
+All % displayed in the survey results section are correct.

 ![Google Sheet Total Entries](/assets/images/google-sheet-total-entries.png)

 <u>Test 6 - Option to Enter Draw</u>

-After the survey results are displayed another message will allow appear offering the change to win 2 free day passes.
+After the survey results are displayed another message will appear offering the chance to win 2 free day passes.
 The user must enter either "Y" or "N".
 Validation has been set up on this input which allows the user to enter either "Y", "N", "y" or "n".
 Any other input will result in an error message advising the user "Invalid input!
 Please enter Y or N:"

 If the user enters "Y" or "y" the input will be accepted and they will then be asked to provide an email address.